elastisys/compliantkubernetes/docs/user-guide/demarcation.md

 Specifics
 ---------
+The following is a snapshot of the safeguards put in place in Compliant Kubernetes.
+This list may be updated in the future to take into account the fast evolving risk and technological landscape.

-More technically, Compliant Kubernetes does not allow users:
+More technically, Compliant Kubernetes does not allow users to:

-* to change the Kubernetes API through [CustomResourceDefinitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) or [Dynamic Webhooks](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#admission-webhooks);
+* change the Kubernetes API through [CustomResourceDefinitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) or [Dynamic Webhooks](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#admission-webhooks);
-* to gain more container execution permissions by mutating [PodSecurityPolicies](https://kubernetes.io/docs/concepts/policy/pod-security-policy/); this implies that you cannot run container images as root or mount [hostPaths](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath);
+* gain more container execution permissions by mutating [PodSecurityPolicies](https://kubernetes.io/docs/concepts/policy/pod-security-policy/); this implies that you cannot run container images as root or mount [hostPaths](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath);
-* to mutate ClusterRoles or Roles so as to [escalate privileges](https://v1-19.docs.kubernetes.io/docs/reference/access-authn-authz/rbac/#privilege-escalation-prevention-and-bootstrapping);
+* mutate ClusterRoles or Roles so as to [escalate privileges](https://v1-19.docs.kubernetes.io/docs/reference/access-authn-authz/rbac/#privilege-escalation-prevention-and-bootstrapping);
-* to mutate Kubernetes resources in operator-owned namespaces, such as `monitoring` or `kube-system`;
+* mutate Kubernetes resources in operator-owned namespaces, such as `monitoring` or `kube-system`;
-* to re-configure system Pods, such as Prometheus or fluentd;
+* re-configure system Pods, such as Prometheus or fluentd;
-* to access the hosts directly.
+* access the hosts directly.

 But what if I really need to?
 -----------------------------